 Are you having a problem with your tooth?
 You’re not the only one.
-In fact, 40% of people in the US have at least one tooth that needed work to protect it - such as a crown.
-People who have crowns usually have them to protect a tooth from tooth decay or gum disease.
+In fact, 40% of people in the US have at least one tooth that needed work to protect it - such as a dental crown.
+People who have dental crowns usually have them to protect a tooth from tooth decay or gum disease.

 What Is A Crown and What Is It Used For?

-Crowns are used as a cap for your tooth.
+Dental crowns are used as a cap for your tooth.
 We use crowns for lots of different reasons.
 Sometimes, we use crowns to protect an injured tooth.
 It is easy to injure a tooth, especially as you get older.
 You can break a tooth when you eat nuts or ice.
 We also use crowns to cover and protect a tooth that has been damaged due to tooth decay.

 If a cavity grows too large, it becomes weak.
 We can try to fill the cavity, but if the tooth decay is too large, it will eventually become so weak and infected the tooth will fall out.
 We can use a crown after a root canal to protect it from infection and more damage.
 In the past, we used to make crowns from gold or silver, but today people want a more natural look.
 These days, we make porcelain crowns over a metal cap for extra strength and protection.